jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

   - **Patents**: provide protection to the creators of new inventions; a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent
     - **Utility**: protect the intellectual property rights of inventors
     - **Design**: cover the appearance of an invention and last for 15 years; note design patents don't protect the idea of an invention only its form, and are generally seen as weaker
-    - Software: area of on-going controversy; Google vs Oracle; given to a rise of "patent trolls"
+    - Software: area of on-going controversy; e.g. Google vs Oracle and giving to a rise of "patent trolls"
   - **Copyright**: protects original works of authorship, such as books, articles, poems, and songs; exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification
   - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
   - **Trade Secrets**: trade secret laws protect the operating secrets of a firm; trade secrets are intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public; the Economic Espionage Act imposes fines and jail sentences on someone found guilty of stealing trade secrets from a US corp